BIOS 477/877 Bioinformatics and Molecular Evolution (3 credits)

 Classroom: 203 Manter Hall

-Prerequisites: BIOS206 or parallel and CHEM251 or CHEM255 or CHEM261; or permission.
+Prerequisites: BIOS201 or parallel; CHEM251 or CHEM261; or permission.
 Basic statistics recommended.

 Course Web: http://bioinfolab.unl.edu/emlab/Courses/BIOS877/current/index.html

-Textbook (optional): Marketa Zvelebil & Jeremy Baum.
+Suggested textbook: Marketa Zvelebil & Jeremy Baum.
 2007.
 Understanding Bioinformatics.
-Garland Science, New York, NY.
-[Kindle version is available for rent or purchase]
+Garland Science, New York, NY. [not required; Kindle version is also available for rent or purchase]

 Course description: